vectos/vectos-site-astro/src/content/blog/wasm.md

 - **Sandboxed Execution**: WebAssembly runs in a sandboxed environment.
 This means that it operates within strict security constraints, preventing it from accessing or modifying sensitive resources.
 - **Broad Adoption**: WebAssembly has gained significant traction since its introduction.
 It is supported by major web browsers and has been embraced by a wide range of organizations and communities.
 It has applications beyond traditional web development, such as game development, scientific simulations, virtual reality experiences, cryptocurrency, and more.

+### How can WASM improve upon our criteria?

+When it comes to **Compatibility & Portability** WASM is a nice format.
+There is no virtual machine running the code, but a runtime instead.
+The runtime can be instantiated multiple times to support multiple versions for example.
+Also, you need a way to distribute your extensions via a central _registry_.

+WASM can tackle the **Security** topic pretty good.
+It runs in a sandboxed environment and you can constrain it to only allow pure computation.

+When it comes to **Performance** there a pretty bold claims that WASM can run near native speeds.
+This might be true, but it depends per use case.
+I think benchmarks, experience and polishing has to show us in the future how this technology will keep up to this promise.

+WASM is nice when it comes to **DX**.
+Multiple programming languages already compile to WASM.
+I think when you build a platform, good tooling to build and test your extension locally might improve the DX even further.
+However, it depends on the platform and how well this is done.

 ## WASM runtimes

-A WASM runtime is a _library_ that can be used in (one or multiple) programming language(s) to load a `.wasm` file and run functions which reside in the WASM file.
+A WASM runtime is a _library_ that can be used in one or multiple programming language(s) to load a `.wasm` file and run functions which reside in the WASM file.

 ### Wasmer